ipveka/Forecaster/README.md

 ---

-### 📈 **Notebooks**
+### 📈 **Example**

-Following the use case for the Forecasting competition VN1, this project contains end to end notebook examples using the data provided for the competition.
-The dataset used for both phases look like this:
+Following the use case for HP Supply Chain Optimization challenge at HackUPC 2023, this project contains end to end notebook example (*runner*) using the data provided for the competition.
+The goal of this competition is to forecast the optimal inventory level that HP should have for multiple products on a weekly basis.
+To do this, the goal is to predict the inventory for the next 13 weeks for each of the 100 products.

-- **Sales Data** (Phase X - `Sales.csv`): Weekly sales units.
-- **Price Data** (Phase X - `Price.csv`): Pricing data based on actual transactions.

-In the data preparation notebook we join the tables from all phases.

-All information is provided at Client-Warehouse-Product-Week level
+## Files

+- **train.csv**: The training dataset containing historical data with all fields filled in.
+This file is used to train models.

+- **test.csv**: The test dataset, containing data for which predictions are needed.

+### Fields

+- **id**: Unique identifier of the time series.
+Format: `yearweek-product_number`
+    - Example: For the first week of 2023 and the product "1234567," the id would be `202301-1234567`.

+- **date**: Date of record in `YYYY-mm-dd` format.

+- **yearweek**: Year and week in `YYYYww` format.

+- **product_number**: Unique ID for each product.

+- **reporterhq_id**: Unique ID for each reseller (vendor).

+- **prod_category**: Product category with a humorous or unconventional name, grouping products from the same product line.

+- **specs**: Specifications of the product, which may include details like RAM, graphics card, or other components.

+- **display_size**: Display or screen size of the PC.

+- **segment**: Target segment of the product.

+- **sales_units**: Sales to the final customer of the product for that week.

+- **inventory_units**: Target variable representing inventory for each `product_number` and `reporterhq_id` for a specific week.

+### Evaluation

+Root Mean Squared Error (RMSE) is a popular evaluation metric used in many Kaggle competitions, especially in regression problems.
+It is a measure of the differences between predicted values and the actual values.

 ---